The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Feng shui Bottle Gourd (葫芦) Image by Benjwong available under a Creative Commons License

 The large, tough fruit of the gourd plant ‘Lagenaria siceraria’, when dried and hollowed out makes a water-tight container.
 The cheap and useful gourd was used as a water container from ancient times in China (especially southern China where the plant grows best).
-It often forms as a ‘double’ gourd - the shape has a distinct waist between upper and lower bulges.
-It has also been used as a buoyancy aid for children and could be forced to grow into a shape to form a suitable container in which to keep a cricket as a pet.
+It often forms a ‘double’ gourd - when the shape has a distinct waist between upper and lower bulges.
+It has also been used as a buoyancy aid for children and can be forced to grow into a shape to form a suitable container in which to keep a cricket as a pet.
 It formed an emblematic feature of the wandering Daoist adept who would use it to store his magic potions.
 Hù sounds the same and means ‘protect’ while hù means ‘blessing’.
 In legend, a Daoist master could be trapped within a gourd and later emerge just like the story of the genie and the magic lamp.
 By association a picture of a magic gourd is used to fend off evil.

 The gourds are often painted, usually with flower and leaf motifs to match the shape of the gourd.
 A gourd is associated with one of the Eight Immortals Li Tie Guai with wisps of white smoke emanating from the magic potion within the gourd.
 In a picture large guā and small gourds dié together with màn ‘creeper’ (sounding like wàn ‘numerous’) represent a wish for many descendents 瓞绵绵 as the gourds contain many seeds.